READ CHAPTER 1 FOR FREE

 - Market Correlation

 It often reminds me of SpaceX launching a rocket, and all systems have to give a last-minute GO before take-off.

-I am used to trade on an 5/15 minute and 1 hour charts.
+I am used to trade on an 5 minute, 15 minute, and 1 hour charts.
 That’s what works for me.
 Look what works best for you.

 - Lower timeframes often give more signals, and give them sooner, but of lower quality.

 - Higher timeframes give less signals, and lag more, but often give a higher probability.

-The 7 step method can be used for both scalping, daytrading, swingtrading and even investing.
+The 7 step method can be used for both scalping, daytrading, swing trading and even investing.
 In the next chapters of the Pro Course I will explain each one of these steps.
-In the final chapter they will all come together and I will teach you how I find my trades, using many real-world examples.
-Next I will give you my favorite high probability setups.
+All is accompanied by many real-world examples.

 In order continue to the next chapter please enroll in my Pro course !